datawire/playbook/_playbook/getting-everything-setup.md

 ### To get started, do the following:

-1. Clone the Microwizard project on GitHub, as well as some of the Git submodules linked into this repository:
+1. Clone the Microwizard project on GitHub, as well as some of the Git submodules linked into this repository:<br><br>
-  `git clone --recursive git@github.com:datawire/microwizard.git`
+  `git clone --recursive git@github.com:datawire/microwizard.git`<br><br>
   _Note: Using the --recursive flag is equivalent to running git submodule init &amp;&amp; git submodule update after a normal git clone command._
 2. Start vagrant by running vagrant up.
 This will take some time as the Microwizard bootstraps inside the VM, possibly as long as 15-20 minutes depending on your system - be patient, this step is automating a lot of configuration so you don't have to do it manually.
 3. Once the initial provisioning has completed run ./scripts/lobsters-up to bring up the demonstration monolith application.
 Note that it usually takes from 3 to 5 minutes for Lobsters to fully provision itself for use (and can take even longer at times).